 End of winter chores like cleaning out gutters and turning compost heaps need to be done mindfully.
 It is easy to injure yourself if the ladder slips or you put the garden fork through your boot.

-The organic fruit and vegetables from our green garden are at the heart of our well-being.
+The organic fruit and vegetables from our green garden are at the heart of our wellbeing.
 Food free from toxic pesticides and grown in compost and vermi-leachate from the worm farms is absolutely central.
-It is our desire to protect our lives from malignant neoplasms and copious medications.
+It is our desire to protect our lives from malignant neoplasms and the chronic diseases; that means a fresh look at lifestyle.

 Eat greens for your eyes' sake whether you like them or not; needless adult-onset blindness is not a pleasant thought.
-Over ten million Americans are affected; and all those enjoying the commercial diet found in today's supermarkets.
+Over ten million Americans are affected; and all those enjoying the commercial diet found in traditional supermarkets are vulnerable.

 When making recipes with lemon juice, as with many green salads, ignore the prevailing advice.
 Use the pulp too; that is where more than half of the nutrients are to be found.

 There are literally thousands of important phytonutrients in our organic food; like beta-cryptoxanthin, the most powerful antioxidant known to protect our brains against the neurodegenerative diseases.
 Not just an apple a day but a citrus too; use the pulp.
-You are unlikely to find this and many other gems in the highly processed concentrate that tastes so awful.
+You are unlikely to find these carotenoids and many other gems in the highly-processed concentrate; it tastes awful in any case.

 Legumes are the foods that enable vegetarians to get sufficient protein without eating meat, fish or chicken; or dairy products and eggs.